GKS SOP for Indian Students: Study Plan, TOPIK & IELTS

 One thing I would like to highlight is that Indian students generally look at people who got selected for GKS and immediately get overwhelmed.
 They feel their grades are average, college is average, interview skills are average, and when they connect all this with the GKS application form, they feel like giving up.
+This is especially common because the GKS scholarship for Indian students feels very competitive from the outside.

 I will say this very clearly: it is natural to feel this way.
 It does not mean you should stop.
 When students speak to seniors already studying in Korea, many selected students say they also felt average at some point.
 Later they laugh about it because from outside every selected profile looks perfect.
 From inside, most students had fear, weak points, and confusion.